Best practices for beneficiary designations

 If you'd like to make a child the beneficiary of an account like an IRA or 401(k), it’s a better idea to make the child the beneficiary, then specify a custodian to manage the child's financial affairs until they reach a specific age.
 (The custodian can be the same person as the child's guardian, or it can be someone else.)
 Alternatively, you could make a trust the beneficiary of your IRA; your trust documents, in turn, can spell out how that money is to be managed and distributed to your heirs.
 That might sound ideal but setting up and managing trusts can be costly.

 Don't: Leave assets to loved ones with special needs without considering the ramifications

 If you have a special needs loved one in your life, bear in mind that there could be financial complications of transferring assets directly to them.
 You could affect your loved one’s eligibility for government-provided benefits.
 In addition, if they have an intellectual disability, they may not be able to manage the assets.

 If you're in a position to transfer a large amount of assets to a loved one with special needs, consult with an attorney who specializes in estate planning first.
 The attorney may recommend that you set up a special needs trust.

 Don't: Designate to someone who's not the end owner

-A transfer on death registration allows you to transfer such accounts to another individual upon your death, allowing the assets to avoid probate; a similar registration type—payable on death is available for bank accounts.
+A transfer on death registration lets you transfer such accounts to someone else upon your death, allowing the assets to avoid probate; a similar registration type, called payable on death, is available for bank accounts.
 Check with your financial provider to set up such a registration.